mantl/mantl-packaging/README.md

 #### distributive-<package>

-Distributive checks for various Mantl packages are included in [the `distributive` directory](distributive).
+Distributive checklists for various Mantl components are included in [the `distributive` directory](distributive).

 ## Building